shopware5/SwagEssentials/PrimaryReplica/README.md

 # Primary / replica
-**What it does**: Use mutiple databases for shopware.
+**What it does**: Use multiple databases for shopware.
 Will split write queries to primary connection and read queries to replica connections.

 **Needed for**: Cluster setups and setups with high load on the primary database connection